A power of attorney designation can give you peace of mind that your interests will be protected if something unexpected happens.

-“It’s important to comply with the laws of your state,” says Tara Ruedy, a paralegal with RBC Wealth Management-U.S. who regularly reviews POA arrangements.
+“It’s important to comply with the laws of your state,” says Tara Ruedy, a senior client risk prevention analyst with RBC Wealth Management–U.S. who regularly reviews POA arrangements.
 “There is general uniformity in the laws among different states, but some states are very specific in defining the power of attorney role, while others are less so.”
 Ruedy recommends that a POA designation outline very specific guidelines to direct the actions of the individual selected for the role.

 You never know when a health issue will arise that may leave you unable to manage your own financial affairs.
 That could be a physical issue, or, as is becoming more likely in recent years, a cognitive one; according to the Alzheimer’s Association, the number of Americans living with dementia could triple by 2050.